Audi A3 Sportback Review & Prices

 Space in the back seats

-Headroom and legroom in the back of the Audi A3 Sportback are impressive – you’ll fit comfortably even if you’re more than six feet tall, although three adults sitting across the back seat will feel crushed for hip and elbow room.
+Headroom and legroom in the back of the Audi A3 Sportback are decent enough – you’ll fit comfortably even if you’re more than six feet tall, although three adults sitting across the back seat will feel crushed for hip and elbow room.
 While we’re having a moan, the centre armrest’s recessed cupholders mean it’s not a comfortable place to lean your elbow, which is something of a design flaw.

 Boot space